diogodiasgrilo/Raycasting_Visualizer_42/README.md

 "program name" "map file"

-Here is a visual example of what to input in the terminal:
+Here is a visual example of what command to input in the terminal:
 ```bash
 ➜  ~ ./raycasting ./maps/test1.ber
 ```